 What Should You Avoid During Application?

-- You should not use it inside the eyes, nose, and vagina
+- You should not use it inside the eyes, nose, and private place

 - You should not operate on the broken skin